Creating and managing tournament brackets is important for organizing competitive events like sports tournaments and gaming competitions.

 Brackets visually represent the tournament’s progression, with winners moving closer to the championship match or final rounds and losers entering lower brackets or being eliminated.

-Here’s a more detailed breakdown of the types of tournament brackets:
+Here is a more detailed breakdown of the types of tournament brackets:

 1. Round-Robin League